rsg73626/TVMazeApp/README.md

 In order to provide a better user experience, data must be stored locally after being fetched from the API, and the next time the user accesses the same content, the local data will be used instead of calling the API again, preventing the user from seeing the loading screen and displaying information immediately.
 All the data for the first one thousand items will be stored locally.
 This includes: shows, episodes and images.
 Since each page contains 250 items, the first four pages will be stored.
 The following rules must be followed:
-Time to Live (TTL): 15 minutes.
+ - **Time to Live (TTL)**: 15 minutes.
-When to store: right after fetching it from the API.
+ - **When to store**: right after fetching it from the API.
-When to delete: when opening the app and trying to fetch the first page; if local data is out of TTL, delete it, reach the internet to fetch data again and store it again.
+ - **When to delete**: when opening the app and trying to fetch the first page; if local data is out of TTL, delete it, reach the internet to fetch data again and store it again.
-When to renew TTL: if the user reopens the app within a valid time range; for instance, if the user reopens the app after 5 minutes, the local data will be available for more 10 minutes, but it will be renewed to be valid for more 15 minutes.
+ - **When to renew TTL**: if the user reopens the app within a valid time range; for instance, if the user reopens the app after 5 minutes, the local data will be available for more 10 minutes, but it will be renewed to be valid for more 15 minutes.
-When don’t delete: when the user accesses the app without internet connection.
+ - **When don’t delete**: when the user accesses the app without internet connection.
 In this case, show local data and a warning that data may be outdated.
-When don’t delete (II): when the API is not available.
+ - **When don’t delete (II)**: when the API is not available.
 In this case, show local data and a warning that data may be outdated.

 After the fourth page, the downloaded data will be available only in-memory.

-Since the number of items per page can be changed in the future of the API, the caching logic must take into consideration only the index of the item for which the data is being downloaded.

 ### Retry policy